Ian Hutchings

 Ian Guy Hutchings (born 26 March 1968) is a professional golfer from Zimbabwe who lives in South Africa.

+Career

-He is currently a member of the Sunshine Tour and a former member of the Canadian Tour.
+Hutchings is currently a member of the Sunshine Tour and a former member of the Canadian Tour.
 He collected two wins in South Africa in 1994 and 1996, four wins in Canada, and other international victories.
 His best ever finish on the Sunshine Tour Order of Merit was 14th in 1994.
 He has over R1,500,000 career earnings on the Sunshine Tour.